-- 3. For the appropriate medical examinations to be conducted, each employee must have a man job specification, which must indicate the description of work, list of hazards and potential occupational exposure limits, physical hazards and required physical attributes. - 4.
-Medical fitness certificates shall be renewed annually for employees who are working on site.
+- 4. Medical fitness certificates shall be renewed annually for employees who are working on site.
 This shall be maintained until completion of the contract. - 5.
 The Main Contractor must ensure that his / her employees and appointed contractor employees have undergone pre-entry medical examination before starting work on the contract. - 6.
 The Main contractor shall provide a documented process for managing those employees who are issued with a conditional certificate of fitness. - 7.
-The contractor shall include in the OHS file the record of the employees exit medical fitness certificates as and when their employees leave the company.
+The contractor shall include in the OHS file the record of the employees exit medical fitness

-3.36 ROLES AND RESPONSIBILITIES
+3.35 ROLES AND RESPONSIBILITIES